QY47/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am currently an assistant professor at Academy of Mathematics and Systems Science, CAS, China.
-My research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+My research interest is mainly focused on partial differential equations in fluid mechanics, in particular, the nonlinear stability of kinds of wave phenomena in gas dynamics.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.